Of Annalece…

 An Idyllic Childhood

-While growing up I developed an obsession with all things curious, since I was raised in Northeastern Utah—not far from Skinwalker Ranch, if you’re familiar with the History Channel Series The Secret of Skinwalker Ranch.
-It’s a place well-known for its mythology and mysteries and paranormal activities.
+Growing up I nurtured an obsession with all things curious, due in large part to where I was raised: Northeastern Utah—not far from Skinwalker Ranch—if you’re familiar with the History Channel Series The Secret of Skinwalker Ranch—a place well-known for its mythology and mysteries and paranormal activities.

-Constantly creating games of make-believe, I recruited my younger brothers as well as the other neighborhood children to take part.
+Constantly creating games of make-believe I recruited my younger brothers to join in, along with inclined neighborhood children.

 A PAssion for ANCESTRY

 I feel fortunate my family history is well-documented.
-I know my ancestor’s names, their stories and often their faces for many generations, several lines stretching back quite far.
+I am acquainted with my ancestors’ names, stories, and often their faces for considerable generations, a number of lines stretching back quite far.

-And although a sixth-generation resident of the Western United States, like many Americans, and in particular those of us from the West, my roots originate elsewhere.
+And although a sixth-generation resident of the Western United States, akin to multitudes of Americans—in particular those of us from the West—my roots originate elsewhere.

 Overall my family hails from the British Isles, primarily England.
-I have Welsh, Scottish, and Scots-Irish ancestors too, as well as a Navajo third great-grandmother.
+I also come equipped with Welsh, Scottish and Scots-Irish ancestry, along with a Navajo third great-grandmother.

-The bulk of my ancestors lived in New England before migrating West in the mid nineteenth-century.
+Moreover, the bulk of these ancestors were no-nonsense New Englanders prelude to their migrating West in the mid nineteenth-century.

-In fact, today the little town they settled in southern Utah has the sixth highest percentage of people in American cities with English ancestry.
+(Fascinating side note: The tiny town they settled in southern Utah presents today with the sixth loftiest percentage of people in American cities in possession of English ancestry).

-Still in the late nineteenth-century, many of my ancestors arrived in the West directly from the Old Country.
+Be that as it may, in the late nineteenth-century a fair amount of my forbears arrived in the West squarely from the Old Country.

-Hence, when my ancestors crossed the Atlantic en route to the New World I like to imagine their steamer trunks filled with not only their earthly possessions, but also stowaways-English Faeries, Scottish Selkies, or even Y Ddraig Goch-The Red Dragon of Wales.
+Hence, when they crossed the Atlantic en route to the New World I imagine their steamer trunks filled by no means with only their earthly possessions, but in turn stowaways: English Faeries, Scottish Selkies or even Y Ddraig Goch—The Red Dragon of Wales.

 A Return to MY roots